joeybaker/wheelhouse-view/README.md

     {
       view: 'sub/view/name':
-      , viewOption: 'some option you want to pass off to the child view' }
+      , viewOption: 'some option you want to pass off to the child view' , parentRender: true // default.
+Set to false if you don't want this child view to be rendered during this view's render call.
+    }
     , function(optionsOfThisView){
       return {